-The natural sweetness of carrots infused with orange, ginger and a hint of nutmeg makes this soup beautiful and delicious.
-The carrots give the soup a rich, full-bodied texture, as well as a big helping of health-enhancing antioxidants and vitamin A.
+The natural sweetness of carrots infused with orange, ginger and a hint of nutmeg makes this soup as delicious as it is pretty.
+The carrots provide a rich, full-bodied texture, as well as a big helping of health-enhancing antioxidants and vitamin A.

 From Food to Live By: The Earthbound Farm Organic Cookbook by Myra Goodman

 Prep time: 15 min | Cook time: 60 min | Total time: 75 min | 4 Servings

 piece (3 inches long) fresh ginger (peeled and coarsely chopped, about 1/4 cup)

 Earthbound Farm Organic Yellow Onion (coarsely chopped, about 1/2 cup)

 peeled, sliced Earthbound Farm Organic Carrots (about 1-1/4 pounds)

 Heat the oil in a large saucepan over medium heat.
 Add the ginger and onion; cook, stirring occasionally, until soft and fragrant, about 5 minutes.

 Add the carrots, stock and juice.
 Raise the heat to medium-high and bring to a boil.
 Reduce the heat to low, cover the pan and simmer until the carrots are very tender, about 45 minutes.

 Purée the soup in the saucepan using an immersion blender.
 Or allow the soup to cool a bit, then purée it in a blender or food processor and return it to the saucepan.
 If you like a smoother texture, pass the puréed soup through a sieve.